discordjs/resource-webhooks/resources/HOW_TO_GET_HELP.md

 ## How to Get Help
 - Before asking: Try to find the solution yourself. *(`CTRL` + `F` in this server can answer a lot of questions)*
 - Skip "I need help", "Help please", "Can I ask a thing", "I have an error" - Yes you can!
 Getting help is what this server is for!
 - Not a discord.js question?
-Post in %OTHER_JS_FORUM_CHANNEL% . *(using code in a bot does not mean it is a question about using discord.js!)*
+Post in %OTHER_JS_FORUM_CHANNEL%. *(using code in a bot does not mean it is a question about using discord.js!)*
 - Consider using %HELP_FORUM_CHANNEL% for questions you think won't be quick to solve.
 - You can use %HELP_V13_CHANNEL% or %HELP_V14_CHANNEL% for questions you expect can be quickly solved.
 - For voice (sending/receiving sound), please use %HELP_VOICE_FORUM_CHANNEL%.